 Final Thoughts

-The most important thing, however, is comfort.
+There are many different factors to consider when purchasing a bow, such as the material it is made of and the quality of the hair used.
+However, the most important factor to consider is comfort.
 The bow you feel most comfortable playing with is the best for you.